There Are Many Reasons to Value Trees

 Here, in Floyd, we are blessed with a high percentage of tree coverage, around 60%.
 Still, there is much room for improvement and several groups in the area are stepping up to offer their services to local citizens who wish to create new plantings and to preserve and enhance existing growth.

-Adopt a Service Tree
+SustainFloyd’s Adopt a Service Tree Program

 As one small part of the picture, SustainFloyd is offering a program called “Adopt a Service Tree.”
-This is a program to help churches, school and community groups, as well as private families to plant 1 to 3 small trees, which will eventually serve to support birds and other animals that enjoy the fruits and nuts of native trees.
+This is a program to help churches, school and community groups, as well as private families to plant one to three small trees, which will eventually serve to support birds and other animals that enjoy the fruits and nuts of native trees.
 You can apply for free saplings and supplies by completing our online form.
 There are a limited number of trees available.

 How to Adopt a Service Tree